mmagnus/geekbook/README.md

 # History

 - 170308 fix `RNApuzzles @done">rp01 @done` #50
+- 161223 Add the main engine to GitHub!
 - 1205XX lb_v2 was born at the conference of the Polish Bioinformatics Society